MohitAryal/Amnil-tech-Internship-tasks/09 Fine tuning BERT for Nepali sentiment analysis/README.md

-# Nepali Sentiment Analysis (ONNX)
+# Nepali Sentiment Analysis

-This model is a fine-tuned BERT model for Nepali sentiment analysis, exported to ONNX format for optimized inference.
+This model is a fine-tuned BERT model for Nepali sentiment analysis.

 ## Model Details